Skip to content

 Key Features of Tableau

-• Tableau Pulse for proactive KPI monitoring, anomaly detection, and personalized notifications.
+• Tableau Pulse enhancements for proactive KPI monitoring, anomaly detection, and AI-driven recommendations.

 use cases